sindresorhus/Gifski/Stuff/QuickAction/How To Create a Quick Action Shortcut.md

 ## Step 10: Change the Output Behavior (Optional)
 - By default, if there is nowhere to save the GIF, it will do nothing.
-- click on the `Do Nothing` button in the `Stop and Output Animated Gif` action and change it to `Respond`.
+- Click on the `Do Nothing` button in the `Stop and Output Animated Gif` action and change it to `Respond`.
 <img src="StepA.jpg" width="720" height="450">

 ### All done!